ZackFiner/2dGameTest/README.md

 Sound Effects

 ## Description
 This project was developed over the course of about 2 months.
 OpenFrameworks provided methods for image and audio loading and openGL.
-Everything else (Sprite Sheets, Entity Management, Physics, Particles, Collision Detection) was developed from scratch to suite the project's needs.
+Everything else (Sprite Sheets, Entity Management, Physics, Particles, Collision Detection) was developed from scratch to suit the project's needs.

 ## Video Demo
 [![Watch the video](https://img.youtube.com/vi/ZKNMLDtKKO4/maxresdefault.jpg)](https://youtu.be/ZKNMLDtKKO4)